Medication Overuse Headache: tips to organize a successful withdrawal

 Indeed, research suggests that a withdrawal at home is not always feasible.
 The anxiety may be too high to manage, there might be withdrawal symptoms, and if the person has to run the household, rest might be limited.
 Different protocols exist around the world.
 Most involve multidisciplinary care, nursing support, IV medications, and sometimes blocks and injections.
 The inpatient stay can be a few days to two weeks.

-In Canada, it is difficult or often impossible to access inpatient withdrawal for medication overuse headache, as inpatient beds are usually reserved for acute medical situations.
+In Canada, it is difficult or often impossible to access inpatient withdrawal for medication overuse headaches, as inpatient beds are usually reserved for acute medical situations.

 How long should I stop the medications?